cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/service-lifecycle-management.md

 - Traffic switching
 - Deployment rollbacks (version control)

-<h2 id="deploying">Deploying your stack</h2>
+#### Note
+<div class="notice"><p>In the case of <strong>Maestro Version 2</strong> this engine is Kubernetes.
+In the case of <strong>Version 1</strong> it is Cloud 66's own engine.</p></div>

+## Deploying your application

 The above can be summarized as the life-cycle management of your containers, which occurs with each new deployment of your application.
-For example, if you have a simple stack running `api` and `web` services, this is what happens when you redeploy your stack (as pertains to the life-cycle management of your containers):
+This is what happens when you redeploy your application:

-1. Your latest code is pulled from Git and new images are built (on BuildGrid).
+1. Your latest code is pulled from Git and new images are built
-2. These images are rolled out to your Docker cluster.
+2. These images are rolled out to your server(s)
 3. Containers are initialized from these images, with all relevant environment variables and internal networking made available to them.
 4. If and when your health checks are successful, your old containers are gracefully drained and traffic is switched to the new containers (on the specified port(s)).

-<h2 id="configuration">Configuration</h2>
+## Configuration

-There are a number of directives you can set in your service configuration to customize your container life-cycle management:
+There are a number of directives you can set in your service configuration (`service.yml`) to customize your container life-cycle management:

 - [health](#health)
 - [pre_start_signal](#pre_start)